GrgoMariani/mmNN/README.md

 ```
 ![Example 1](Documentation/images/Example1.png?raw=true "Example 1")

 The example produces the net with 4 inputs and 1 output, as well as two hidden layers.
-The network teaches to square the binary number representation of 4 inputs.
+The network teaches to convert the binary number representation to decimal of 4 inputs.

+Check the example2.py also.
+It does the same thing in a loop, and the outputs are squares now.
+Be sure to start the example a couple of times and see how it sometimes learns quickly, sometimes slow, and sometimes not at all.

 #### Usage
 Most you need to know should be covered in the examples. mmNN is quite new so ... , keep it simple.

 After importing the module you should create your net and define number of inputs and outputs.
 ```
-from pymmNN import NeuralNetwork, LearningRate, ActivationType, AccumulationType, ErrorType
+from pymmNN import NeuralNetwork, ActivationType, AccumulationType, ErrorType

 net = NeuralNetwork( NUMBER_OF_INPUTS, NUMBER_OF_OUTPUTS, ActivationType.LINEAR)
-lr = LearningRate(0.005)
-net.setLearningRate(lr.get())
-net.setErrorFunction(ErrorType.LOSS_SQUARED)
+net.setLearningRate(0.005)
 ```

-To get the first and last layer of neurons:
+To get the first and the last layer of neurons:
 ```
 input_layer =   net.getInputLayer()
 output_layer =  net.getOutputLayer()